- South Korea

 If booking more than 10 weeks before departure a deposit of £250pp will need to be paid at the time of booking with the full amount payable at 10 weeks prior to departure.
 The deposit applies to adults and children.
 If you are within 10 weeks of travel then the full balance of the holiday will be payable.

 Each passenger is entitled to 23kg of hold luggage.
 There is also an allowance of one cabin bag not exceeding 25cm x 45cm x 56cm in size and one personal bag not exceeding 45 cm x 36 cm x 20 cm that you can take on the aircraft as hand luggage.
-Weight restrictions will be finalized on your e-ticket receipt.
+Weight restrictions will be finalized on your final documents.
 Should you wish to take additional luggage you will need to pay an additional fee for this at check-in.
 Heathrow Airport advises that you should arrive at the airport at least three hours prior to your flight time for international departures.
+IMPORTANT: Please note that final flight details will be confirmed on your final documentation which will be sent to you approximately 10 days before departure.
+A printed E-ticket is no longer required at check-in, all you need to do is present your passport to the staff at the desk and your boarding pass will be given to you.

 It is your responsibility to check any health and vaccination requirements applicable to your booked arrangements.
 We can only provide general information about this.
 Health and hygiene facilities and disease risks vary from country to country.
 You should take health advice about your own needs as early as possible and in good time before your departure.
 Sources of information include; www.fco.gov.uk, www.travelhealthpro.org.uk, www.hpa.org.uk, your General Practitioner or a specialist clinic.